vivaria/edisonrul.ing/docs/source/cards/t/trap-of-the-imperial-tomb.md

 ### Card Rulings

-●This card targets the 2 cards to be destroyed.
+*   This card targets the 2 cards to be destroyed.
-●You can't activate this card during the Damage Step.
+*   You can't activate this card during the Damage Step.